Be sure to also read the special Red Tide Bulletin: Spring 2020

 **HABMAP sampling has been suspended since March 19th in accordance with the Governor's stay at home order to protect the health and well-being of all Californians and to help slow the spread of COVID-19.
 Cal Poly and Scripps received an exception to continue collecting water samples for the State and are taking the necessary safety measures to protect field personnel.
 The water samples are being preserved for future analysis by the Caron or Kudela Labs for domoic acid and Brzezinski/UCSB Marine Analytical Labs for macronutrients when it is safe for lab personnel to do so.**

 Note that data for some stations are not shown because they are not yet recorded in the public HABMAP archive.

 Differentiating Pseudo-nitzschia species by light microscopy is difficult.
 For this reason, Pseudo-nitzschia "seriata" does not refer to an actual species but rather the larger size class of Pseudo-nitzschia, which is generally a more toxigenic group of species.
 Alternatively, Pseudo-nitzschia "delicatissima" refers to the smaller size class that is generally non-toxigenic.
 The dashed line on the plots demarcates the 10,000 cells/L "bloom" threshold designated here for Pseudo-nitzschia populations only.

 Water samples were collected at Santa Cruz Wharf 4 times in September.
-Pseudo-nitzschia "seriata" was not detected during the sampling period while Alexandrium spp. was detected on 15 and 29 of Sept.
-Domoic acid and Pseudo-nitzschia "delicatissima" results are not yet available.
+Molecular probes for toxigenic Pseudo-nitzschia in the "seriata" class are conducted for this site, and was not detected during the sampling period.
+Alexandrium spp. were detected on 15 and 29 of Sept.
+Domoic acid results are not yet available.

 Cal Poly Pier shore station is supported by SCCOOS PI Ryan Walter and Ally Pasulka at Cal Poly.